Moths of North Carolina

 Habitats: Found in most open and forested habitats in the state except from barrier islands and the High Mountans.
 We have records from peatlands; Longleaf Pine savannas, flatwoods, sandhills, and sandhill seeps; floodplain forests; and dry ridges.

-Larval Host Plants: Host plant use has apparently not been observed in the wild (Zaspel et al., 2008), but probably feeds on low forbs, as reported for other members of this genus (see Forbes, 1960 and Wagner, 2005). - View
+Larval Host Plants: Host plant use has apparently not been observed in the wild (Zaspel et al., 2008), but the species probably feeds on low forbs, as reported for other members of this genus (see Forbes, 1960 and Wagner, 2005). - View

 Observation Methods: Comes moderately well to blacklights, usually in small numbers bt with up to 45 collected in a single trap.
 Adults do not feed, so do not come to bait.
 Most Virbias can be flushed from their habitats during the day, indicating they are at least partially diurnal (Zaspel et al., 2008)